Philadelphia Estate Planning, Tax and Small Business Attorney

 Business Succession Planning

-Buy-Sell Agreements and Exit Strategies
+Shareholder and Buy-Sell Agreements and Exit Strategies

 Shareholder or partnership agreements in conjunction with estate and/or business planning.
 Implementation of the most efficient exit strategies for senior ownership from a tax, financial and practical perspective.
 For an article that explores some of the basic considerations for family businesses see Exit Planning: Family & Small Business Succession Planning.
 To see some of the key provisions that need to be included in any sale agreement review Exit Strategy For Owners: Key Non-Tax Contractual Provisions.